Frequently Asked Questions

 Enroll yourself and your dog in obedience classes.
 We recommend classes because other dogs will be present.
 Your dog must learn to focus on you despite whatever else may be going on.
 In addition, we often work in teams of five or six at the hospital, so it is imperative that your dog not become too excited or distracted in the presence of other dogs.

-How long does it take to become certified?
+How long does it take to become an active volunteer?

 Where do Love On 4 Paws therapy teams work?